-A rate "lock" or "commitment" is a promise from the lender to lock in a particular interest rate and a certain number of points for you for a specified period of time while your application is processed.
-This keeps you from getting through your whole application process and discovering at the end that the interest rate has risen higher.
+A rate "lock" or "commitment" is a promise from the lender to set a specific interest rate and a particular number of points for you for a certain period of time while your application is processed.
+This protects you from working through your entire application process and discovering at the end that the interest rate has gotten higher.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.